Tuna Salad with Artichokes, Olives & Feta (No Mayo)

 Ingredients

-- 3 6- ounce cans water-packed tuna drained
+- 3 6-ounce cans water-packed tuna drained

-- 1 6.5- ounce jar marinated artichoke heart quarters drained
+- 1 6.5-ounce jar marinated artichoke heart quarters drained

-- 1/3 cup pitted halved kalamata olives
+- 1/3 cup kalamata olives, pitted & halved (or other preferred olive)

-- 1/2 cup crumbled feta cheese
+- 1/2 cup crumbled feta cheese (or grated parmesan)

 - 1 tablespoon minced garlic